nashsclay/vps/README.md

 * currently not fully idempotent

-Ping me at contact@marsmenschen.com for questions and send some crypto my way if you are happy.
+DM me at nashsclay#6809 for questions and send some crypto my way if you are happy.

 **Have fun, this is crypto after all!**